timoanttila/timoanttila/src/routes/about/about.md

 - Volunteering as full-stack developer at [Nordic Waves Group](https://www.nordicwaves.org/).
 - Developing and running my own sports and e-commerce platforms / SaaS services.
 - Maintaining a small number of servers and being in charge of the security and backup of clients' websites.
+- Trying to learn how to trade forex and cryptos in the short term.

 ## Personal life:

 - Married to a Kenyan woman, and we spend the majority of the year living in Kenya.
 - [Studying religions](https://battleofgods.net/) and training to become a Catholic.
 - Fascinated by artificial intelligence, technological marvels, and human behavior.
-- Investing in stocks, mutual funds, and cryptocurrencies ([eToro](https://www.etoro.com/people/timoanttila/portfolio) / [Nordnet](https://www.nordnet.fi/foorumi/kayttaja/ed961715-ebf9-4f03-807f-2340d4c3314e)).
+- Investing in stocks, mutual funds, and cryptocurrencies in the long term.
-- Watching too many movies and series ([Trakt](https://trakt.tv/users/timoanttila)).
+- Watching too many movies and series.
 - Nature lover.

 ## Skills and expertise